seymayldz/bioinformatics-data-skills/README.md

 ```
 sns.heatmap(array)
 ```
-When I ran this code, *< axessubplot :>* text appeared on the headmap.
+When I ran this code, *< axessubplot :>* text appeared on the heatmap.
 I used one more code to delete this post.
 Code:
 ```
 plt.show()
 ```